carbonblack/carbon-black-cloud-sdk-python/examples/enterprise_edr/threat_intelligence/README.md

 ## Example

 An example of implementing this ThreatIntel module is [available here](Taxii_README.md).
-The example uses cabby to connect to a TAXII server, collect threat intelligence, and send it to a Enterprise EDR Feed.
+The example uses cabby to connect to a TAXII server, collect threat intelligence, and send it to an Enterprise EDR Feed.

 ## Usage